sometimescasey/reactnd-p1-myreads/README.md

-# MyReads Project
+# Project 1: MyReads (Udacity React ND)

-This is the completed version of the MyReads App, built from the reactnd-project-myreads-starter repo.
+This is the project from the first part of the Udacity React Nanodegree, **"2.
+React Fundamentals"**.

 It is a simple GoodReads clone, which allows you to:
 * Search for books from a limited database
 * Save books to a "Currently Reading", "Want to Read", or "Read" shelf
 * Display books (covers, titles, and authors), organized by shelf